 It can really change your first impression of a place.
-Can’t blame people; they’ve got to hustle (and it’ll work eventually, I see it all the time).
+Can’t blame people; they’ve got to hustle.
 But it’s not necessarily the first thing you want to encounter.
-How can you avoid it though?
+How can you avoid it, though?

 If you’ve spent time in other countries, you’ll notice that people not only sound different because of their language, they sound different in the tone they speak.
 Not only that, they look and walk differently.

-Beyond tone of voice, people dress differently and even move differently.
+Beyond tone of voice, people in different places dress differently and even move differently.
 You know that carrying a camera makes you an instant tourist.
-Walking quickly and purposefully (especially if wearing fancy clothes) in Malaysia will make you stand out against the relaxed, lackadaisical pace typical there.
+Walking quickly and purposefully in parts of South East Asia will make you stand out against the relaxed, lackadaisical pace typical there.